 Referrals can be an essential part of running a business.
 They can help build customer relationships, and of course, bring in new customers.
 The easiest way to get a referral is to ask.
 Let’s cover the basics on how to ask for referrals.

 Giving good customer service and providing all customers with a consistent and stellar experience is a sure fire way to get customers to recommend you to their friends.
 This is when referral marketing comes in hand.
-A referral marketing system allows you to have a structured flow for collecting and organizing referrals.
+A referral system allows you to have a structured flow of collecting and organizing referrals.
 With the correct timing and approach (and software), your business will be well primed for referrals to occur.